jimathy/jim-mechanicguide/README.md

 - This is the list of rest of the items that come with this script
 ```
-- toolbox - This is the scripts main way to control the performance modifications in a car.
+- toolbox - "Toolbox" - This is the scripts main way to control the performance modifications in a car.
-- mechanic_tools - This is the script's main repair tools
+- mechanic_tools - "Mechanic tools" - This is the script's main repair tools
-- nos - My scripts Nitrous Canister
+- nos - "NOS Bottle" - My scripts Nitrous Canister
-- noscan - Empty Nitrous Canister
+- noscan - "Empty NOS Bottle" - Empty Nitrous Canister
-- ducttape - A configurable repair item
+- ducttape - "Duct Tape" - A configurable repair item
-- mechboard - Given as a list of changes when completing a preview of the vehicle
+- mechboard - "Mechanic Sheet" - Given as a list of changes when completing a preview of the vehicle
-- underglow_controller - Controls underglow style and colour + xenon headlight colours
+- underglow_controller - "Neon Controller"-  Controls underglow style and colour + xenon headlight colours
 ```

 ------------------